cosmos/iavl/docs/proof/proof.md

-With this data, we are able to compute the hashes for all nodes up to and including the root, and can compare this root hash with the root hash of the IAVL tree - if they match, we can be reasonably certain that the value is correct.
+With this data, we are able to compute the hashes for all nodes up to and including the root, and can compare this root hash with the root hash of the IAVL tree - if they match, we can be reasonably certain that the provided value is the same as the value in the tree.
 This data is therefore considered a _proof_ for the value.
 Notice how we don't need to include any data from e.g. the `e`-branch of the tree at all, only the hash - as the tree grows in size, these savings become very significant, requiring only `log₂(n)` hashes for a tree of `n` keys.

 However, this still introduces quite a bit of overhead.
-Since we usually want to fetch several values from the tree and verify them, it is often useful to fetch a _range proof_, which contains a proof for a contiguous set of key/value leaf nodes.
+Since we usually want to fetch several values from the tree and verify them, it is often useful to generate a _range proof_, which can prove any and all key/value pairs within a contiguous, ordered key range.
 For example, the following proof can verify both `a=1`, `b=2`, and `c=3`:

 ```
                  d